 Using that information, she was able to negotiate her new home down forty thousand dollars.
 And she only spent $300 to get that information.

 This happens a lot in Portland, but my concern is that it doesn’t happen enough.
 A lot of people are losing their equity and hard-earned dollars.
-Get your roof certified by Roof Life of Oregon and know what you’re buying.
+Get your uncertified roof, certified by Roof Life of Oregon and know what you’re buying.